-Unlike traditional Travel Medical insurance plans, Travel Major Medical is a special type of coverage designed specifically for people who are planning long-term travel.
-Long-term travel is usually defined as being away from your home country for 6 months or more, and necessitates making arrangements for more comprehensive insurance benefits to fully protect you while you’re traveling.
+Unlike traditional travel medical insurance plans, travel major medical is a special type of coverage designed specifically for people who are planning long-term travel.
+Long-term travel is usually defined as being away from your home country for six months or more, and necessitates making arrangements for more comprehensive insurance benefits to fully protect you while you’re traveling.

 Terms and Conditions

-Unlike the majority of travel insurance products, Travel Major Medical insurance requires an application process due to its long-term, comprehensive nature.
-It’s important to leave yourself plenty of time to complete the application and receive approval from the insurance company; don’t wait until the last minute to begin the process of researching and purchasing a Travel Major Medical plan.
+Unlike the majority of travel insurance plans, travel major medical insurance requires an application process due to its long-term, comprehensive nature.
+It’s important to leave yourself plenty of time to complete the application and receive approval from the insurance company.
+Don’t wait until the last minute to begin the process of researching and purchasing a travel major medical plan.

-Be sure to carefully research what the plan details say about returning home for a visit during your extended travels, and how that may impact your Travel Major Medical benefits.
+Carefully research what the plan details say about returning home for a visit during your extended travels and how that may impact your travel major medical benefits.
 Some plans don’t allow you to return to your home country without a lapse in your benefits, or specify that you can only return home for a set period of time after having been abroad for a minimum number of days.
 Details vary by plan and provider, so as always, it’s important to thoroughly read and understand your insurance policy.